-9. Equipment:

-Molded earpiece
+9. Molded earpiece

 This should be for the ear in which the student's hearing is best.
 Traditionally, MTSA has a company come to class during First Quarter Orientation to make earpieces.
-The charge is approximately \$100.
 If hearing is equal in both ears, it may be better to get the earpiece for the right ear, as the clinical instructor usually stands on the left side, allowing the student to better hear instructions.

-10. Protective eyewear (to be worn at all times in operating rooms; cost varies).
+10. Protective eyewear

+These are to be worn at all times in operating rooms; cost varies.

-11. Technology requirements:
+11. Technology Requirements

 - a.
-Nerve stimulator approximately \$160-\$200.
+Nerve stimulator.
+MTSA will order these for all students.
 Additional information will be provided during orientation. - b.
 Pager.
-Some affiliates require the use of a pager.
-Pagers will be issued to students prior to beginning clinical rotations.
-When on rotation at these affiliates, it is expected that the student will wear the pager (turned on) all day every weekday and during clinical, call and class time. - c.
+Vanderbilt affiliate requires the use of a pager.
+Pager numbers will be issued to students prior to beginning clinical rotations.
+When on rotation at Vanderbilt, it is expected that the student will have their cellphone with pager number on them and turned on all day every weekday and during clinical, call and class time.

+c.
 A mobile smart phone, with data plan (internet access) is required during the entire length of the program.
 As students travel to several affiliates, a mobile phone may be needed for emergency use.
 At clinical sites where students do not have WiFi access, the smart phone will be used as a backup for clinical evaluation completion.
 Utilizing Blackboard Connect technology, the smart phone will also be used to receive urgent messages from MTSA administration